JuliaGraphics/Colors.jl/README.md

 ## Color Difference

-`colordiff(a::ColorValue, b::ColorValue)`
+`colordiff(a::Color, b::Color)`

 Evaluate the
 [CIEDE2000](http://en.wikipedia.org/wiki/Color_difference#CIEDE2000) color
 difference formula.
 This gives an approximate measure of the perceptual difference between two colors to a typical viewer.
-A large number is returned for increasingly distinguishable colors.
+A larger number is returned for increasingly distinguishable colors.

-`colordiff(a::ColorValue, b::ColorValue, m::DifferenceMetric)`
+`colordiff(a::Color, b::Color, m::DifferenceMetric)`

 Evaluate the color difference formula specified by the supplied `DifferenceMetric`.
 Options are as follows: